creek-service/basic-kafka-streams-demo/docs/_demo/03-add-service.md

 ---
 title: Add a microservice
 permalink: /add-service
-description: Learn how to use the Creek aggregate template to quickly add new microservices to your aggregate repositories
+description: Learn how to use the Creek aggregate template to quickly add new microservices to your aggregate repositories.
 layout: single
 ---